BilgiAILAB/Comparison_of_LSTM_and_MHA_on_Smart_Parking/README.md

-# Attention_based_Time_Series_Prediction
+# A Comparison of LSTM and MHA for Time Series Predictionof Smart Parking Problem
-Codes for the paper: An Attention-based Model for Time Series Prediction of SmartParking Problem
+Codes for the paper: A Comparison of LSTM and MHA for Time Series Predictionof Smart Parking Problem